-Tepache is a delicious and refreshing Mexican drink made from pineapple peels, water, sugar and cinamon, taking advantage of parts of the fruit that usually are discarded.
-Tepache is also called “sweet pineapple beer” due to the brewing process; alcoholic degree may vary (0.5% – 2%) depening on the various factors like ingredients, fermentation time, room temperature, etc.
+Tepache is a delicious and refreshing Mexican drink made from pineapple peels, water, sugar and cinnamon, taking advantage of parts of the fruit that usually are discarded.
+Tepache is also called “sweet pineapple beer” due to the brewing process; alcoholic degree may vary (0.5% – 2%) depending on various factors like ingredients, fermentation time, room temperature, etc.

 Thanks to the many properties of the pineapple, Tepache contains bromelain (a group of enzymes found in the pineapple plant and fruit), probiotics, vitamins A, B and C and many minerals like magnesium, copper and iron.
 It’s an anti-inflammatory, antioxidant and diuretic beverage.